ahmadmusta22/parking-management/parking-front/DEMO_GUIDE.md

 1. **Backend Server**: Ensure the backend is running on `http://localhost:3000`
 2. **Frontend Application**: Start the React app on `http://localhost:3001`
 3. **Browser**: Use Chrome, Firefox, or Safari for best experience
+4. **Local Development**: This demo is designed for local development and testing only

 ## Demo Account Credentials